maartenba/maartenba.github.io/src/data/blog/2007-04-10-scalable-apps-with-asynchronous-programming-in-asp-net.md

 redirect_from:
   - /post/2007/04/10/scalable-apps-with-asynchronous-programming-in-asp-net.html
 ---
-<p>A while ago, I posted about the DevDays, and some interesting sessions I took.
+A while ago, I posted about the DevDays, and some interesting sessions I took.
 One of these sessions was "Scalable Apps with Asynchronous Programming in ASP.NET", by Jeff Prosise.
-Searching the Internet, I found that Jeff also published an article on this subject on MSDN, which can be found on the following URL: <a href="http://msdn.microsoft.com/msdnmag/issues/07/03/WickedCode/default.aspx" mce_href="http://msdn.microsoft.com/msdnmag/issues/07/03/WickedCode/default.aspx">http://msdn.microsoft.com/msdnmag/issues/07/03/WickedCode/default.aspx</a>.</p>
+Searching the Internet, I found that Jeff also published an article on this subject on MSDN, which can be found on the following URL: [http://msdn.microsoft.com/msdnmag/issues/07/03/WickedCode/default.aspx](http://msdn.microsoft.com/msdnmag/issues/07/03/WickedCode/default.aspx).